maiuchi/covid19_map/index.md

 I would suggest you to create an R project (R Studio -> File -> New Project) to keep things organized.

-### Now you are ready with your R project and script files...
+### Now you are ready with your R project and script files
+### ...
 Make sure you have all the package you need!
 ```r
 library(dplyr)
 library(ggplot2)